School law includes school residency, academic discipline and teacher termination matters.

-School law includes academic discipline, academic dishonesty and residency hearings.
-I have represented families throughout the Chicago area when their child has been threatened with suspension or expulsion for charges such as possessing a weapon or selling drugs.
+In cases of academic discipline, I have represented families at all grade levels when their child has been threatened with suspension or expulsion for conduct violations such as making threats, possessing a weapon or selling drugs.
 I can help in negotiating a settlement and/or presenting your student’s defense at hearing.